Code-Institute-Submissions/Kaylaesmith1-bed-and-breakfast/README.md

 1. Email authentication for users on signing up.
 This would add another layer of authentication for users and would be an improvement on the overall website.
 2. Have something on the My Bookings page even if you don’t have any bookings registered.
 As of now it's a page titled 'My bookings' but nothing is shown.
 ![Empty bookings](/documentation/readme_images/empty-bookings.png)
 3. Incorporate a payment option, rates and pricing for booking.
 This is normally a feature of online hotel booking platforms.
-Taking credit card information could be a helpful aspect to implemente in the future.
+Taking credit card information could be a helpful aspect to implement in the future.
 4. Add photos of menu items or some food items on the breakfast page.
 Perhaps clicking the menu item could open a photo of it and a description of ingredients in case the user had questions of what exactly it was.
 5. If a user cancels a booking, a pop up should appear with checkboxes as to why they cancelled.
 This could also be a form with a textarea field to be more specific.
 6. Perhaps include a 'Book Now' button somewhere no each page of the website to facilitate easy booking.